nodox/gatsby-manor-docs/content/blog/public-alpha-announcement.md

 Manor was born.

 ## Final notes
-Gatsby Manor is in public beta until we reach v1.
+Gatsby Manor is in public alpha stage.
 There are plenty of [Github]() contributions to go around.
 To get started, try out a Gatsby Manor theme using our tutorial on [getting started](/docs/quick-start/getting-started).
 Open an issue if you see an area of improvement.
 Send us positive vibes on Twitter